kstenerud/concise-encoding/ce-structure.md

 ### Where each kind fits best

 Use whichever kind of time most succinctly handles your time needs.
 Don't depend on time zone information as a proxy for a location (that would be depending upon a side effect, which is always brittle).
-Always store location information separately if it's important.
+Always store location information separately if it's important information to your system.

 | Situation                            | Kind                                            |
 | ------------------------------------ | ----------------------------------------------- |